Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

 \subsubsection{Boundaries of hyperbolic spaces}

 A proper (geodesic) hyperbolic space $X$ admits a canonical compactification $X\sqcup \partial X$ at infinity.
 This compactification can be defined by looking at the set of geodesic rays, i.e., isometric embeddings $r:\R_+\to X$, up to bounded Hausdorff distance.
-The topology is induced by the uniform convergence on compact subsets.
-The boundary can be endowed with a family of {\it visual distances} $d_v$ compatible with its topology, i.e., which satisfy where $w\in X$ is any choice of a base point, $\ep >0$ is a {\it visual parameter} chosen small enough, and $(a,b)$ is any geodesic asymptotic to rays defining $a$ and $b$.
+The topology is induced by the uniform convergence on compact subsets {of $\R_+$: fix a base point $w\in X$; for each point $x\in X$, choose arbitrarily a geodesic segment $s_x:[0,d(w,x)]\to X$ between $w$ and $x$ so that $s_x(0)=w$ and extend it to $r_x:\R_+\to X$ by setting $r_x(t)=x$ if $t\ge d(w,x)$.
+A sequence $(x_n)_n$ tends to a point at infinity if $d(w,x_n)\longrightarrow\infty$ and all the limits of {converging (uniformly on compact sets) subsequences of }$(r_{x_n})_n$ {have their images} at bounded Hausdorff distance to each other.
+This is independent from the choice of the base point}.
+The boundary can be endowed with a family of {\it visual distances} $d_v$ compatible with its topology, i.e., {for any base point $w\in X$, there exists a constant $C>0$ }which satisfies

+where $\ep >0$ is a {\it visual parameter} chosen small enough, and $(a,b)$ is any geodesic asymptotic to rays defining $a$ and $b$.

 If $\Phi:X\to Y$ is a quasi-isometry between two proper hyperbolic spaces, then the shadowing lemma implies that $\Phi$ induces a homeomorphism $\phi:\partial X\to\partial Y$.
 Actually, the trace map at infinity of a quasi-isometry is {\it quasi-M\"obius} \cite{vam}, i.e., there exists a \homeo $\te:\R_+\to\R_+$ such that, for any distinct points $x_1,x_2,x_3,x_4\in \partial X$,